Georgej100/PearlOS/README.md

 ## What it does
 It has a two stage bootloader
-It isnt finished yet and only loads the kernel into memory The kernel is non existant yet but I hope to implement basic features
+It isnt finished yet and only loads the kernel into memory The kernel is still in the works but has some very basic features

 ## Installation